What Is Preference Optimization Doing, and Why?: Relation to Previous Works

-\item A previous paper~\cite{saeidi2024insights} shows that KTO~\cite{ethayarajh2024kto} and CPO~\cite{xu2024contrastive}, which are variants of DPO, can bypass the pre-processing step of supervised fine-tuning, which is typically indispensable for the original DPO.
+\item A previous paper~\citep{saeidi2024insights} shows that \emph{Kahneman-Tversky optimization}~(KTO)~\citep{ethayarajh2024kto} and \emph{contrastive Preference Optimization}~(CPO)~\citep{xu2024contrastive}, which are variants of DPO, can bypass the pre-processing step of supervised fine-tuning, which is typically indispensable for the original DPO.
 From the aspect of positive and negative learning, we observe that these approaches place \emph{greater emphasis on positive learning}—via larger weights in KTO and an additional cross-entropy term on preferred data in CPO.
 This suggests that the learning dynamics are already dominated by positive learning at the beginning, thereby mitigating the need of model pre-processing.

-\item GRPO~\cite{shao2024deepseekmath} introduces \emph{reward normalization}, which normalizes rewards within a group of responses for each question.
+\item \emph{Group relative policy optimization}~(GRPO)~\citep{shao2024deepseekmath} introduces \emph{reward normalization}, which normalizes rewards within a group of responses for each question.
 This ensures that an equal number of responses contribute to both positive and negative learning.
-Then, the gradients corresponding to positive and negative learning are approximately balanced, leading to an overall near-zero $\mathcal{G}$.
-Consequently, exploration behaviors can be stably maintained throughout its learning process.
+Therefore, the gradients for positive and negative learning are approximately balanced, leading to an overall near-zero $\mathcal{G}$.
+From our view, this can be interpreted as balancing positive and negative learning, leading to stable exploration throughout its training.

-\item DAPO~\cite{yu2025dapo}, along with some other practitioners, advocates a \emph{clip-higher} strategy in PPO-based methods, which assigns a larger clipping threshold $\epsilon$ for positive $\hat A$.
-From the gradient perspective, such asymmetry allows positive learning to contribute stronger gradient magnitudes than negative ones, thereby steering slightly strong learning tendency towards positive advantages.
-Potentially, using clip-higher can converge faster by leveraging short-term high-reward targets explored early during positive learning, albeit at the cost of reduced further exploration.
+\item \emph{Decoupled clip and dynamic sampling policy optimization}~(DAPO)~\citep{yu2025dapo}, along with some other practitioners, advocates a \emph{clip-higher} strategy in PPO-based methods, which assigns a larger clipping threshold $\epsilon$ for positive $\hat A$.
+From the gradient perspective, such asymmetry allows positive learning to contribute stronger gradient magnitudes than negative ones, thereby steering the learning tendency toward positive advantages.
+Potentially, using clip-higher can converge faster by leveraging short-term high-reward targets explored early during positive learning, albeit at the cost of reduced further exploration. \end{itemize}